OpenRIAServices/OpenRiaServices/README.md

 The source code and issue list is currently kept at github (https://github.com/OpenRiaServices/OpenRiaServices).

-Some of their features are:
+Some of the features are:
  * Client side entity change tracking similar in concept to Entity Framework
    * Batch save (all or nothing) and undo functionality
  * Excellent support for data binding in with built in support for validation, INotifyPropertyChanged, INotifyCollectionChanged ..